 At Mount Carmel, music is a life force that flows throughout the whole school, from Kindergarten to Year 10, both inside and outside the classroom.
 We are Tasmania’s Champion School for Musical Futures: a new and imaginative way of engaging school students that has revolutionised music education in UK and is quickly spreading around the world.

 It works by basing music education around the music that young people already like, and by giving them a chance to play the instruments they actually want to play.

-At primary level, all classes have a weekly music lesson, fortnightly singing lesson and the opportunity to participate in Choir (fortnightly from Grade 1).
+At primary level, all classes have a weekly music lesson, fortnightly singing lesson and the opportunity to participate in Choir (fortnightly from Year 1).

 In secondary school, music classes are based around themes.
 For example, Year 7s have a taster on woodwind and brass where every student gets a chance to learn a simple piece on several different instruments.
 They then play the piece as a group and gain some fantastic hands-on learning about working as a team.